Rifat95/Web/README.md

 ### web.core.Servlet.process()
 - URI parsing
-- Verify that a token match the session ID if type of request is post
+- Recuperation of the matching route and access check
-- Recuperation of matching route and access check
+- Token verification
 - Recuperation of a database connection from the connection pool
 - Instantiation of route's controller and execution of the method with arguments in URI (between "/")
 - Send the response to browser with web.core.Page.send()